11 releases (7 breaking)

 Example: Calling a Public Endpoint

-Public endpoint calls are as easy a creating a client object and awaiting a request.
+Public endpoint calls are as easy as creating a client object and awaiting a request.
 Since no API secrets are required,

-a blank, static set is provided using StaticSecretsProvider
+a blank static set of credentials is provided using StaticSecretsProvider

 with empty &str